BANG BOOM BOOM BOOM BOOM BANG (zip) (zip) (fizz) SMAK BOOM BOOM (zip) (fizz) (zip). BANG BANG.

 Pretty competitive, that.
 And once you start comparing it to other films (for argument’s sake, let’s say Seven and Bambi), John Rambo looks like the pound shop of Hollywood blockbusters.
 By today’s standards, it'd be 142 forint per screen death in Seven.
 Pricey yes, but compared to Bambi, it’s a bargain.
 As far as I can remember, there’s just one killing in that movie.
 1 divided by 1000ft… equals 1000ft.

 Come on, Walt!
-For goodness sake, that’
+For goodness sake, that’s a little dear.

 Should this even exist?